 The key objectives of the strategy are to:

-- Increase the amount of affordable rental housing in the local area to a very low, low and moderate income households
+- increase the amount of affordable rental housing in the local area for very low, low and moderate income households

 What the City is doing

 The City’s affordable housing levy program in Green Square has seen more than 100 affordable rental housing units built.
 The program target is 330 affordable rental housing units in this area.
 A similar program in Ultimo and Pyrmont has seen more than 450 affordable rental housing units built and the program target is 600 units.

 Planning control changes have been facilitated by the City to enable affordable rental housing development.
 The Harold Park urban renewal will see land set aside that will support around 76 new affordable housing dwellings.
 The Glebe Affordable Housing Project (Housing NSW) will see 20 new social housing dwellings and 90 new affordable housing dwellings built.